nevets10-the-odin-project/odin-flight-booker/README.md

 - Airports
     1. Airport Code
     1. Airport Name
-    1. Airport City (or FK from a locations table)
+    1. Airport City (or FK from a locations table)# odin-flight-booker